 How to Spot Fraudulent Job Postings

 The job market is always full of people who are looking for positions, which makes this group a perfect target for scammers.
-With the ever changing ways in which scams can be marketed, it can be difficult to tell which jobs and companies are legitimate and which are not.
+With the ever-changing ways in which scams can be marketed, it can be difficult to tell which jobs and companies are legitimate and which are not.
 Here are some tips on how to avoid fraudulent job postings and offers.
 See also the FBI's PSA on Fake Job Postings.

 - Keep an eye out for pyramid scheme style positions in which you are required to recruit others and sell products to make a profit